awcoleman/gc_log_visualizer/README.md

-# Run a gc.log through gnuplot for multiple views of GC performance
+# Run a gc.log through gnuplot for multiple views of GC performance (with optional Spark Executor and Stage marks)

-The python script `gc_log_visualizer.py` will use gnuplot to graph interesting characteristics and data from the given gc log.
+The python script `gc_log_visualizer.py` will use gnuplot to graph interesting characteristics and data from the given gc log (and optionally Spark Executor and Stage marks).

  * pre/post gc amounts for total heap.
 Bar for `InitiatingHeapOccupancyPercent` if found.
  * mixed gc duration, from the start of the first event until not continued in a new minor event (g1gc)